MUMC-MEDMIC/MACOVID/README.md

     --c Number of cores use
     --cov Set coverage (Default 30)
     -l Run locally
+    --trim_start trim start of consensus that is not sequenced (default: 54)
+    --trim_end trim end of consensus that is not sequenced (default: 79)

 To rerun samples from specific folder.
 Input files could be in gz format.
 The output directory and number of cores must be specify.
 Local run use -l command (optional).